trong-le/aries-activity-fixer-source/README.md

 ```

 ## Response
 Fixer.io sends all responses in JSON formatting.
-There will be three main response elements.
+There will be three main response elements, which Astronomer organizes into four key-value pairs.

-#### Base
+#### Base Code
-The currency on which the rates are based.
+The currency code on which all returned rates are based.
 By default, this will be the Euro (EUR).

 #### Date
 The date to which the rates correspond.
 By default, this will be the most recent date where data is available.

-#### Rates
+#### Exchange Code
-The reponse will be an array of objects including the base currency, the relevant date, and alternative currencies with their respective rates as key-value pairs.
+The corresponding currency code corresponding to the exchange rate.
 By default, all available currencies and their rates will be returned.

+#### Rate
+The exchange rate of the base currency (`base_code`) to the exchange currency (`exchange_currency`).

 #### Raw Output Example
 ```javascript